 Stress is one of the triggers for vitiligo on the face.
 This skin condition can affect a person’s confidence, leading to increased stress, which, in turn, may exacerbate the skin condition.

-Maintaining a balanced nutrition is crucial for overall health.
+Maintaining a balanced diet is crucial for overall health.
 When it comes to major skin issues, such as white patches, addressing the root cause is essential.
-The first and foremost step you can take to correct white spots on the face in the initial stages is to find home remedies that can help restore the skin’s natural color instead of searching for cosmetic products.
+The first and foremost step you can take to correct white spots on the face in the initial stages is to find home remedies that can help restore the skin’s natural colour instead of searching for cosmetic products.

 Before we dig deeper, let’s examine the causes of white patches on the face.